 Place half of the rectangles on a parchment or silpat lined cookie sheet.
 Beat one egg, and brush the top of each rectangle with the eggwash (this helps seal the tarts together).
 Place 1 heaping tablespoon of filling in the center of each, and top with the second rectangle of dough.
 Press the edges together, and score with the tines of a fork (optional).

 Place the cookie sheet with the prepared pop-tarts back in the refrigerator for 20 minutes.
 While they are chilling, preheat your oven to 350F◦.
 Once the oven is preheated, remove the tarts from the refrigerator.
 Poke holes in the tops with a fork or toothpick, and bake for 25-35 minutes, or until golden brown.
 Remove tarts from oven and cool on a wire rack.

 Let the tarts cool to room temperature.
 Even better, refrigerate overnight before packaging.

 For fruity pop tarts:

 In a saucepan, combine 1 cup of jam or jelly with 1-2 tablespoons flour over medium heat.
 Stir continuously until the mixture loosens and comes to a boil.
 Lower heat, and continue stirring for 1-2 minutes.
 Remove from heat and allow the mixture to cool before spooning over pastry dough.

 Whisk together ½ cup brown sugar, 1 tsp ground cinnamon, and 4 teaspoons unbleached all-purpose flour.
 Spoon over pastry dough.

 Once your tarts are completely cool, wrap them individually in parchment paper.
-Using medium sized favor bags, place two tarts in each bag, and seal with a label indicating the flavor of your filling.
+Using medium sized favor bags, place two tarts in each bag, and seal with a small oval label indicating the flavor of your filling.
 Adorn with personalized labels, and add a string of twine or ribbon for an added touch.
 For my pop-tarts, I used large oval labels in the style Candystripes.